Black Museum (Black Mirror): Reception

 "Black Museum" received a mixed critical reception.
 On review aggregator Rotten Tomatoes, it has an approval rating of 75%, based on 28 reviews.
 The website's critics consensus reads: "Black Mirror goes full Black Mirror in 'Black Museum', an anthology within the anthology that has hits, misses, and plenty of philosophical sinew to chew on."
 It received ratings of three out of five stars in The Telegraph, a C+ in The A.V.
 Club and a C− in Entertainment Weekly.
 Sonia Saraiya of Variety called it the "worst episode" of the series, Darren Franich of Entertainment Weekly finding it the "only outright stinker".
 Handlen reviewed that its "obvious setups" led to the work lacking "surprise or insight", while Tate found that the characters were not developed well.
 Robinson reviewed that despite themes of punitive justice and racism, the commentary was "too vague".
 Contrastingly, Ransome found it the "most satisfying" instalment of the series, commenting that many reviewers "all seemed blind to the episode's overarching thesis on race".
 Hooton opined that it was "very strong".

 Franich criticised that the episode's three stories are only "vaguely connected", Caroline Framke of Vox finding that "none particularly stand out".
 Saraiya believed that the narrative requires "people repeatedly choosing to be stupid and/or evil".
 Handlen called the stories "mean-spirited".
 However, Hooton called the stories "engrossing".
 Tate found the first to be "competent if predictable", though Gilbert reviewed that the homeless man's murder was "one of the most gratuitously violent scenes" in the show.
 Tate found the second story the best, though Framke thought it "not especially convincing" and Bramesco believing Jack to be the "dumbest man in history" for agreeing to the consciousness transfer into his head.

 The final story and ending received mixed reception.
 Bramesco found that it "doesn't make a whole lot of sense in terms of storytelling" and Rebecca Nicholson of The Guardian thought it repeated previous themes of the series.
 Gilbert said it "isn't exactly a satisfying conclusion"; on the other hand, Framke called it "incredibly satisfying".
 Mellor found the twist to be "great" and "satisfying", though Tate thought only the reveal that Nish's mother's consciousness was inside her head was "genuinely unexpected".
 Framke called the third story overall "deeply cruel and entirely believable".
 Mellor commented that the ending was "happy" and "optimistic" and sees "justice done".

 McCarthy's role as director was praised by Tate, who said that he "directs with imagination throughout".
 Oller approved of the episode's "clever visual effects" and use of props.
 The acting received mixed reception, Tate calling them "serviceable although seldom spectacular."
-Mellor found that Wright and Hodges offered "two excellent performances", with Gilbert finding Wright the "most compelling".
+Mellor found that Wright and Hodge offered "two excellent performances", with Gilbert finding Wright the "most compelling".
 Oller thought that the dialogue was "clunky" in places.